 For those on a tight budget, there are some sites where you can get podcast music totally free.
 Try Pixabay, YouTube Audio Library, The Free Music Archive, or 909 Music on Soundcloud for pod-safe sounds.
 Be aware that the royalty-free music here will be commonly used in other projects or of lower quality.
 Using a paid option is a better option to avoid these pitfalls.

 Anchor and Spotify Shows with Music

-Spotify is now offering a new podcast format to allow listeners to hear full songs during a show if you create your show through Anchor.
+Spotify is now offering a new podcast format to allow listeners to hear full songs during a show if you create your show through their platform.
 The idea of this new format is to make Spotify the only podcast platform where entire songs are included in an episode without the headaches that surround copyright concerns.
-Remember that the episodes Anchor users create are only accessible through Spotify.
+Remember that the episodes users create are only accessible through Spotify.
 Furthermore, only premium Spotify subscribers will hear full songs.
 If they don’t have a paid account, they will still only hear a preview of a track.

 Choosing music for your podcast can be a fun part of giving your show a final polish.
 The best advice for podcast hosts is to steer clear of copyrighted media completely.
 Doing this means that you can be sure that you are staying on the right side of the law.